arlac77/repository-provider/README.md

 ### update

-Preserve object attributes in the backing store.
+Save object attributes in the backing store.

 ### toJSON